lustre-labs/lustre/pages/guide/01-quickstart.md

 The simplest type of Lustre application is the `element`: this function renders a Lustre `Element` but without any of runtime or event handling support.
 Let's start as all good programs do: with "Hello, world!"
+In `src/app.gleam` replace the generated module with the following code:

 ```gleam
 import lustre